 Marcia Cross, an actress most known for her role on Desperate Housewives appeared publicly on television to end the shame surrounding HPV.
 She was diagnosed with anal cancer, likely as a result of HPV transmission from her husband’s throat cancer, caused by the same strain of HPV.

 On an episode of CBS This Morning, she said:

-Marcia Cross, along with many other celebrities and high-profile individuals are coming out to the public about their HPV diagnosis.
+Marcia Cross and many other celebrities and high-profile individuals are coming out to the public about their HPV diagnosis.
 There should be no shame attached to any medical conditions that result from HPV.
-The stigma associated with HPV prevents people from seeking out attention from their healthcare providers or friends and family because of the fear of judgement.
+The stigma associated with HPV prevents people from seeking out attention from their healthcare providers or friends and family because of the fear of judgment.

 This doesn’t have to be the case.

 Are you ready to respond to HPV?

 There are options.
 Most HPV infections are cleared by a strong, healthy immune system.
 You will most likely clear the infection and any symptoms with a robust immune system.
 And your immune system can be naturally well supported in a number of evidence-based ways:

 - Drink green tea

 In addition, Papillex is a clinically-researched, nutrient-rich supplement designed to increase your body’s ability to respond to HPV naturally.
 By optimizing your natural immunity and replacing missing and low nutrients, Papillex™ helps you create an environment inhospitable to HPV and its common symptoms, such as cervical dysplasia and genital warts.